Service Learning Partners

 Daemen College is proud of the partnerships it has developed and sustained over the last decade, specifically within three local neighborhoods: Seneca Babcock, the West Side, and Broadway Fillmore.
 Each of these partnerships aims to address a variety of social, educational, economic, cultural, and environmental problems that create barriers to a neighborhood’s sustainability, and future growth and development.
 Through the service learning program, Daemen students provide after-school tutoring and mentoring in computers, English, math, and reading, as well as recreational programs for the hundreds of youth in these low-income communities.
 Other service projects to benefit the residents of these neighborhoods have included: housing rehabilitation projects, summer reading camps, neighborhood block club and community events (National Night Out, Teen Challenge), art, senior citizen, and athletic programs, assistance with tax preparation, health awareness clinics and workshops, and much needed support and services to refugee and international populations.
 Additionally, Daemen College supports programs and agencies working with individuals with intellectual and developmental disabilities.

-Download the Spring 2019 list of Daemen College Service Learning Sites on the sidebar.
+Download the Fall 2019 list of Daemen College Service Learning Sites on the sidebar.